-September 1, 2017 Rough draft of presentation is due
+August 31, 2018 Rough draft of presentation is due

 This seems early, but a lengthy behind-the-scenes process begins at this time.
-Because most sessions have multiple presenters, rough draft presentations are reviewed by the session and CID chairs to avoid significant content duplication and ensure presenters are planning a reasonable amount of content for their part of the session.
+Because most sessions have multiple presenters, rough draft presentations are reviewed by the session chair to avoid significant content duplication and ensure presenters are planning a reasonable amount of content for their part of the session.
 It is also an opportunity for presenters to get some feedback on slide design and audience participation tools.

-September 29, 2017 Final presentation is due
+September 21, 2018 Final presentation is due